lizraeli/lev-izraelit/src/content/state-hook.md

 ### Conclusion

-So, we've arrived at something pretty similar to React's `useState` hook.
-I cannot say if this process has made me a better React developer, but I do feel that this has helped me think more deeply about programming in general.
-It can be worthwhile understanding how abstractions can be implemented - this can help us better understand the ones that have already been made, and to make new abstractions of our own.
+So, we've arrived at something pretty similar to React's useState hook.
+I cannot say if understanding the internal workings of hooks would make someone a better React developer.
+But I do feel that is is worthwhile to try and understand how abstractions can be created - this can help us understand the ones that have already been made, and to make new abstractions of our own.